 I am Jackie Rauch, the nurse at Summit.
-I have been a nurse for 22 years and this is my 6th year at Summit.
-I am in the clinic every day from 7:30am to 3:30pm.
+I am in the clinic every day from 7:40am to 3:30pm.
 Come see me or call me any time with questions or health concerns about your children.
 The more I know about you child’s health the better able I am to support them in getting the best education they can.

 Medications I can give with online parent permission:

-Skin creams I can use with parent permission:
+Skin creams I can use with online parent permission: